 Parents Need to Know

-We want to learn more about some of the colorful characters that Harriet spies on.
+We want to learn more about some of the colorful characters Harriet spies on.
 The movie spends just enough time with them to catch our attention, then disappoints us by forgetting about them.
 The only character we come to know is Harriet, who tests our sympathy by writing down mean observations about her classmates.
-The highlight of the movie is Rosie O'Donnell's performance as Golly, although the notion of an 11-year-old girl with a nanny will seem odd to most people.
+The highlight of Harriet the Spy is Rosie O'Donnell's performance as Golly.